ZoroXV/RemoteLab/src/cli/README.md

   filename              the name of the file to flash on the microcontroller -h, --help            show this help message and exit -a ADDRESS, --address ADDRESS
-                        the ip address of the server -f FQBN, --fqbn FQBN  the type of the card, following the names of the `arduino-cli` (ex: "arduino:avr:uno") -p PORT, --port PORT  the port on which the card is linked (ex: "/dev/ttyUSB0")
+                        the ip:port address of the server (port is always 8080) -f FQBN, --fqbn FQBN  the type of the card, following the names of the `arduino-cli` (ex: "arduino:avr:uno") -p PORT, --port PORT  the port on which the card is linked (ex: "/dev/ttyUSB0")
 ```